 When reduction is achieved without surgery, the recurrence rate is 5 to 10%.

-Intussusception is telescoping of one segment of intestine into another, usually in children < 3 yr.
+Intussusception is telescoping of one segment of intestine into another, usually in children < 3 years of age.

 Children typically present with colicky abdominal pain and vomiting, followed by passage of currant-jelly stool.